apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/ral/plugin/show-plugins.en.md

 +++
 title = "SHOW PLUGINS OF SPI"
-weight = 7
+weight = 1
 +++

 ### Description

-The `SHOW PLUGINS OF pluginClass` syntax is used to query all the implementations of a `SPI`.
+The `SHOW PLUGINS OF interfaceClass` syntax is used to query all the implementations of an interface.

 ### Syntax